 Friday, 21 September 2018

 ITALIAN BEAN SOUP WITH PASTA

 Hi, and welcome to the Vegetarian Kitchen.
-This week we have snow in the South and this recipe will warm you, nourish you and remind you of sunnier climates.
+This week we had a touch of Autumn in the South and this recipe will warm you, nourish you and remind you of sunnier climates.
 Bean soups are very popular in Italy and this is one of my favourites.
 Of course the Italian cook would use dried beans, which would be soaked overnight, and then cooked the next day but we see nothing wrong with using tinned beans.

 ITALIAN BEAN SOUP WITH PASTA

 400g (drained weight 240g) tin Black Eye Beans

 1 litre vegetable stock (made with OXO Green or stock cube of your choice)

 80g of tiny pasta shapes (eg shells)